 Continuous collisionA collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a Rigidbody component and is in motion.
 More info

-CCD ensures that fast-moving bodies collide with objects instead of passing, or tunnelling, through those objects.
+See in Glossary detection (CCD) ensures that fast-moving bodies collide with objects instead of passing, or tunnelling, through those objects.
 Unity provides the following CCD methods:

 To use sweep-based CCD, select a RigidBodyA component that allows a GameObject to be affected by simulated gravity and other forces.
 More info

-See in Glossary in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, allowing you to inspect and edit the values.
+See in Glossary in the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window and set Collision DetectionAn automatic process performed by Unity which determines whether a moving GameObject with a Rigidbody and collider component has come into contact with any other colliders.
 More info